 - Automatically load latest OVF: Lets the system search and download the latest OVF.

-Manual approach This option allows you to browse and select an OVF that is already available on your local system.Note: If you select this option, you should upload all the following files:
+Manual approach This option allows you to browse and select an OVF that is already available on your local system.Note: If you select this option, you must upload all the following files:

 - In the Domain page, enter the following information and click Next:

-- File service domain: The domain name should have minimum two characters.
-The first character should be an alphabet or a number.
+- File service domain: The domain name must have minimum two characters.
+The first character must be an alphabet or a number.
 The remaining characters can include an alphabet, a number, an underscore ( _ ), a period ( . ), a hyphen ( - ).

 - DNS servers: Enter a valid DNS server to ensure the proper configuration of File Services.